 Video of the Day

 Newly planted mums do best when you water them two to three times each week.
 Established, hardy mums planted in the landscape generally need around 1 inch of water weekly.
 If the rain doesn't provide enough moisture, supplement without overwatering.
 Potted mums, especially indoor mums, need more water since the containers hold limited moisture.
 Water your potted mums every other day.
 Many mums are sold with foil pot covers, but it's best to remove these to allow plants to drain freely.

-Feeding Your Mums
+Fertilizing Your Mums

 Taking Special Care

-Aphids appear in all USDA zones, and you can remove them with a strong spray of water.
+When growing mums, you have a few pest issues to handle.
+Aphids appear in all USDA zones.
+You can remove them with a strong spray of water instead of using insecticidal soap, which can damage chrysanthemums.
 In hot climates, mums may be attacked by boring insects that are the larvae of beetles or moths.
-Preventive measures work best for borers -- clear weeds from underneath your mum and remove leaves and stems infested with larvae.
+Preventive measures work best for borers.
+Clear weeds from underneath your mum and remove leaves and stems infested with larvae.

 If prevention doesn't work, apply the pesticide Bt or Bacillus thuringiensis with a garden sprayer to cover the leaves and stems of the mum.
 Mix and apply according to label recommendations.
 Wear gloves and eye protection, and follow all label safety precautions when applying.